 Our community is informal, made up of many different kinds of people, lively, and people enjoy being together both for the enjoyment of one another's company, and to get things done in the service of our neighborhood and city.
 The church includes many talented people, who readily offer their skills and abilities to the church, which makes for a rich and always interesting community life.

 WHAT IS UNIQUE ABOUT THE PARISH?

 It's a mix of things, really.
 We are deeply grounded in prayer.
 We try hard to make a difference.
 We are willing to venture rather broadly across the Christian worship tradition.
 We embrace our New Mexican setting.
-We wear our denominational identity lightly.
 We ask questions.
 We value learning.
 We have a contemplative core.
 We try to keep the door open for whoever walks in.
 And we like each other.

 ARE CHILDREN AND TEENS WELCOME?

 Children are always welcome at worship.
 They may join their parents in the service, or make advantage of other opportunities such as nursery care for the youngest, or Children's Chapel during the 9:30 am service.